 Closing: Cordiali saluti vs Distinti saluti

-The email closes with a fixed sign-off plus your name.
+The italian formal email closes with a fixed sign-off plus your name.
 Two main options: Distinti saluti (very formal, first contact, official correspondence) and Cordiali saluti (formal but warmer, ongoing exchanges).
 Cordialmente is a less stiff alternative.

 🔍 Closing formulas by register: